bschollnick/QuickBBS/docs/design documents/thumbnails_design.md

 | `thumbnails_has_small_idx` | `small_thumb IS NOT NULL` (excluding `b""`) | Fast existence check — only `small_thumb` drives generation decisions; medium/large existence is never queried standalone |
 | `thumbnails_small_missing_idx` | `small_thumb IS NULL` | Lets missing-thumbnail lookups read the small set of not-yet-generated rows directly, instead of probing this table once per file in a directory |

-This app keeps no lookup cache of its own for `ThumbnailFiles` rows — see §1.3 for the cache it depends on instead.
+This app keeps no lookup cache of its own for `ThumbnailFiles` rows — see Section 1.3 for the cache it depends on instead.

 ---